Ergodicity and scaling limit of a constrained multivariate Hawkes process: Introduction

-In this contribution we wish to model the dynamics of the limit prices in the limit order book.
-Nevertheless, we remark that the limits evolve according to specific constraints.
-For instance the best bid/best ask (buy/sell) price's behavior is constrained by a minimal bid-ask spread.
-This means that, as soon as the minimal bid-ask spread is attained, the best bid price cannot increase until the best ask price goes up.
-Therefore, in this work, we propose to add a constraint variable to the classical multivariate Hawkes process to model the dynamics of the limit prices.
-We restrict ourselves in the Markov setting (with exponential fertility functions) and then investigate the ergodicity property and scaling limits of the constrained multivariate Hawkes processes.
-In contrast, the Markov models proposed in \cite{cont-2010b, cont-delarrard-2011, abergel-jedidi-2011} use simple Poisson process and they do not take into account the cross-interaction between different events.
-Apart from its application to a limit order book, the constrained multivariate Hawkes process can be extended to many domains where the intensities of the process may depend on some constraint variables.
+It is noteworthy that previous studies using point processes focus on the description of the evolution of the mid-price of one or several assets, without incorporating the spread-price interaction.
+In this contribution, we wish to model the dynamics of the best Bid and Ask prices in a stylized limit order book; and use Hawkes processes to that aim.
+There is however a main difficulty in using classical Hawkes processes: there is a natural ordering between the best Bid and Ask prices, and they must evolve according to specific constraints.
+In particular, the Bid/Ask spread is always nonnegative, and is therefore bounded away from zero by its lower bound, the tick size.
+This means that, as soon as the minimal bid-ask spread is attained, the best bid price cannot increase until the best ask price goes up, and conversely, the best Ask price cannot go down until the best Bid price does.
+Hence, we add a constraint variable to the classical multivariate Hawkes process to model the dynamics of the best limit prices: in a situation where one of the prices is constrained, the intensity of the arrival process of events that would violate the constraint becomes zero, and stays there until the constraint becomes inactive.

+Below is an example of a concrete problem that motivates our theoretical approach: Figure~\ref{fig:FTE_BBBA} shows a snapshot of the price evolution of a tradable asset, both in physical time and event time.